arivgupta/CS163-Projects-2024Fall/_posts/2024-12-13-team48-sentimentanalysis.md

 ---

-> Exploring the cutting-edge field of Audio-Visual Sentiment Analysis (AVSA), and how multimodal data—comprising visual, audio, and textual inputs—can be integrated to better understand human emotions.
+> Our group explored the cutting-edge field of Audio-Visual Sentiment Analysis (AVSA), and how multimodal data (comprising of visual, audio, and textual inputs) can be combined to better understand human emotion.

 <!--more-->